19J Mixed Use

 Sacramento, CA

-Considered sustainable urban living designed specifically for millennials, 19J is a first of its kind infill project in the Sacramento region conceived to provide high quality workforce housing that is affordable by design.
-Utilizing an innovative load-bearing light-gauge framing system not been previously used in Sacramento allowed the team to build a significantly taller structure than is possible with wood framing, and do so at lower cost than traditional concrete or steel framed systems.
-Concrete shear walls were integrated with the light-gauge framing to create an efficient layout creating 173 residential units, 7,000 square feet of retail and parking on a tight urban site.
-To maximize on-site parking, a three level mechanical stacking system is incorporated at the second level.
+Considered sustainable urban living designed specifically for millennials, 19J is a first-of-its-kind infill project in the Sacramento region conceived to provide high-quality workforce housing that is affordable by design.
+Utilizing an innovative load-bearing, light-gauge framing system, not previously used in Sacramento, allowed the team to build a significantly taller structure than is possible with wood framing, and to do so at a lower cost than traditional concrete or steel-framed systems.
+Concrete shear walls were integrated with the light-gauge framing to create an efficient layout consisting of 173 residential units, 7,000 SF of retail, and parking on a tight urban site.
+To maximize on-site parking, a three-level mechanical stacking system is incorporated at the second level.

 Quick Facts

-- The structure consists of 9 stories of load bearing light gauge framing over a two-level concrete podium
+• The structure consists of nine stories of load bearing light gauge framing over a two-level concrete podium

-- Amenities include a 1,500 square foot rooftop garden
+• Amenities include a 1,500 SF rooftop garden

 Photo credit: The HR Group Architects